 Another benefit is that the less nicotine a person smokes, or in this case “vapes,” the less damage it can have on teeth.

-Ultimately e-cigs are not a perfect alternative when considering dental health, but they are a slight improvement simply because they produce no smoke and it is the smoke that contains many of the chemicals that tend to stain teeth.
+Ultimately e-cigs are not a perfect alternative when considering dental health, but they are a slight improvement simply because they produce no smoke and it’s the smoke that contains many of the chemicals that tend to stain teeth.
 Unfortunately, the nicotine can still restrict saliva production and cause tooth discoloration.

 There is no “healthy” way to smoke, but an e-cig could be used as a possible alternative to your traditional tobacco cigarettes.

 We hope you found this research interesting.
 We certainly learned a few things from the students who participated.
-If you enjoyed this post, keep an eye out for our next research piece coming out later this month: “What Your College Student Has to Say about Drinking and Their Dental Health.”
+If you enjoyed this post, keep an eye out for our next research piece coming out later this month: “What Your College Student Has to Say About Drinking and Their Dental Health.”

 We’d love to hear from you on this topic!
 What are your thoughts?
 Does your student smoke?
 Why did they start smoking?